codershubinc/Blitz-app/APP_DOCUMENTATION.md

 ### Dynamic Colors Feature

-One of the standout features of BlitzApp is its dynamic color theming based on album artwork.
+One of the standout features of Quazaar is its dynamic color theming based on album artwork.
 When media is playing, the app extracts the dominant color from the album art and uses it to theme the UI elements.

 How it works:
 - For base64 encoded images (data: URLs), the bitmap is decoded directly and colors are extracted in a `LaunchedEffect`.